Bond Lady's Corner 9-10-16

 Shredd Thank you for the kind words.
 I'm just trying to pay forward what others have done for me to the members here.

-Dinar Chronicles is now allowing viewers to guest post.
-If you wish to speak your mind and write a post/article about the current situation relating to Iraq, the RV, the GCR and so on.
+Dinar Chronicles is now allowing viewers to guest post and respond to articles.
+If you wish to respond or speak your mind and write a post/article or about the current situation relating to Iraq, the RV, the GCR and so on.
 You may now send in an entry.

 All you need to do is send your entry to UniversalOm432Hz@gmail.com with these following rules.